Quadrivalent Influenza Vaccine, surface antigen, inactivated (influenza virus haemagglutinin)

 How Influvac Tetra is given

-The doctor or nurse will give INFLUVAC TETRA as an injection.
+The doctor, nurse or pharmacist will give INFLUVAC TETRA as an injection.

 Talk to your doctor, nurse or pharmacist if you have any concerns about how this vaccine